amireh/nova/README.md

 # nova

-Nova is a file-based environment variable manager.
-Manage profiles of variables in the form of directories and files and switch between them.
-Values can be computed by scripts.
+Nova is a __file-based__ environment variable manager.
+A logical group of variables is referred to as a _profile_ which can be evaluated by Nova to eventually land in your \[program's\] environment.

+A profile is a regular directory containing a file for each environment variable it provides:

+    test/profiles/default
+    ├── 10-CONSUL_HTTP_ADDR
+    ├── 10-CONSUL_HTTP_DATACENTER
+    └── 20-CONSUL_PATH

+Unlike `.env` files, the values of these variables are computed by scripts so they are not limited to static values.
+Additionally, the order in which Nova evaluates the scripts can be controlled to compute dependent values.

+Because profiles are directories of files, syncing them between multiple machines and sharing them with others is easy.

 ## Installation